 Students are expected to follow all school policies, rules and individual plans prior to, during and following off-campus activities involving transportation with Anchor Academy vehicles.
 Anchor Academy students will be provided transportation in a school approved vehicle driven by a staff.
-There are cases in which students will be transported in an approved staff's personal vehicle.
+There are cases in which students will be transported in a staff's personal vehicle.
 School staff may or may not be of the same gender pending a student's individualized plan.
 It is the discretion of school staff to restrict or modify a student's access to transportation provided by Anchor Academy.

-Anchor Academy offers transportation to school related services such as field trips, work study/internship placements, and to school/collateral meetings.
+Anchor Academy offers transportation to school related services such as field trips, work study/vocational placements, and to school/collateral meetings.
 This is a courtesy offered by Anchor Academy as part of its treatment services and programs.
+Seating arrangements will be employed for safety at staff discretion.
 The JRI Transportation Policy requires that staff operating a vehicle have taken precautions prior to consenting to transport students.
 All passengers must follow the following rules in order for this service to be offered: